chuanli11/chuanli11.github.io/_posts/2020-02-03-neural-rendering.md

 Next, we have the point cloud.
 Point cloud is not so friendly to neural networks because it is not arranged in a grid.
 Especially, the number of samples and the order of samples can also vary, which is not ideal for neural networks.
 Similarly to voxel, we need to compute both the visibility and the shading.

 First, let’s see how conventional rasterization is done for a point cloud: To compute visibility, each 3D point is projected into a square on the image plane.
 The side length of a square is inversely proportional to the depth of the 3D point.
 These squares are imposed onto each using the conventional Z-buffer algorithm.
 In the shading stage, once can simply use the colour of the 3D point to paint the squares.
 Due to the sparsity of the pointcloud and the naive shading process, the result image is often full of holes and colour blobs.

-One interesting technique to improve the result is the Neural Point-Based Graphics method invented by researchers as Samsung AI lab.
+One interesting technique to improve the result is the Neural Point-Based Graphics method invented by researchers as Samsung AI lab[^neuralpointbased].
 The key idea is to replace the RGB color information with a learnt neural descriptor.
 A neural descriptor is an eight-dimensional vector associated with each 3D point.
 These information stored in the neural descriptors compensate the sparsity of the point cloud.
-You can see the first three PCA components of the neural descriptor in this image.
+You can see the first three PCA components[^neuralpointbased2] of the neural descriptor in this image.
 The descriptors are randomly initialized for each 3D point.
 Since they encode information from a particular scene, they have to be optimized in both the training and the testing stage.

 An autoencoder is used to render the neural descriptors.
 During training, the rendering networks is jointly optimized with the descriptors.
 During testing, the rendering networks is fixed, but the neural descriptors has to be optimized for each new scene.

-Here are some results, which I think are truly amazing.
+Here[^neuralpointbased2] are some results, which I think are truly amazing.
 The cool thing about the neural descriptor is that they are trained to be view invariant.
 Meaning you once optimized, the point cloud can be rendered in arbitrary views.

 ##### Mesh

 Last, we have the mesh.
 The graphical representation makes it really difficult for neural network to deal with.
 But I do want to quickly point out a couple of works

-The first work is the Deffered Nerual Rendering technique invented by Thies et al. It is very similar to the neural point cloud method we just talked about in the sense that it use the conventional way to compute visibility, and improves the shading using a neural network.
-They did this for mesh models.
+The first work is the Deffered Nerual Rendering[^neuraltexture] technique invented by Thies et al. It is very similar to the neural point cloud method we just talked about, which learns a __scene-specific "neural descriptor"__ that improves the conventional RBG based point cloud rasterization.
+Differently, they did this for mesh models.
+In particular, their method learns an __object-specific "neural texture"__ that improves the conventional RGB based UV map for low resolution polygon models.

-Another work is this very cool paper called “neural mesh renderer”, which is able to do 3D mesh rendering, as well as 3D neural style.
+Another work is this very cool paper called “neural mesh renderer”[^neuralmesh], which is able to do 3D mesh rendering, as well as 3D neural style.
 However, their neural network is mainly used to deform a mesh and change its vertex color.
 The rendering process is largely based on the conventional rasterization method hence is not particularly “neural”.

-I put a reference here for people who are interested in learning more about this technique.

 ### Inverse Neural Rendering